 The general approach for reading a tag is as follows:

-requestTagID()
+Call requestTagID()

-or StateChangedCallback
+or StateChangedCallback callback)

-expected tag was found, if it was not found got back to step 1requestPage()
+expected tag was found, if it was not found got back to step 1

-with page numbergetState()
+Call requestPage() with page number

-or StateChangedCallback
+or StateChangedCallback callback)

-to retrieve the page from the bufferIf you use a Mifare Classic tag you have to authenticate a page before you
+If you use a Mifare Classic tag you have to authenticate a page before you

 can read it.
-See authenticateMifareClassicPage()
+See authenticateMifareClassicPage().

 |